Home » Knowledge Base » Dual Carriageway

 How to join a Dual Carriageway with MSPSL

 Check the interior and the right mirror, then signal right.
-Remember that observations should have begun as soon as possible, thus the position will be determined by where you want to join in relation to your speed.
-The speed of the roadway is determined by the amount of traffic on it, so keep an eye in your inner mirror as you join to make sure there isn’t too much traffic behind you.
+Remember that observations should have begun as soon as possible; thus, the position will be determined by where you want to join in relation to your speed.
+The amount of traffic on the roadway determines its speed, so keep an eye on your inner mirror as you join to ensure there isn’t too much traffic behind you.

 The most difficult component for most trainee drivers is merging onto a dual road.
 If you match the pace of the traffic on the carriageway, indicate you’re joining place as soon as possible, and stay confidently with your joining place by accelerating or slowing, it becomes second nature after a lot of experience.